Gyumri Shirak International Airport: Privatization and initial recovery (2004–2018)

-At the start of 2006, Armenia felt the importance of having a second airport, when adverse weather conditions meant that many flights had to be diverted from Yerevan's Zvartnots International Airport into Gyumri's Shirak Airport.
+A turning point occurred in 2004 when the airport was partially renewed to restore civil operations.
+Armenia felt the importance of having a second airport, when adverse weather conditions meant that many flights had to be diverted from Yerevan's Zvartnots International Airport into Gyumri's Shirak Airport.
+In 2007, management was transferred to Armenia International Airports CJSC under a 30-year concession agreement.